metabase/metabase/docs/permissions/data-sandboxes-draft.md

 > Make sure to save the SQL question in an admin-only collection ([collection permissions](../permissions/collections.md) set to **No access** for all groups except Administrators).
 For more info, see [Permissions conflicts: saved SQL questions](#saved-sql-questions).

-### Editing columns in an advanced sandbox
+### Displaying edited columns in an advanced sandbox

-Aside from excluding rows and columns from an advanced sandbox, you can also display **edited columns**.
+Aside from excluding rows and columns from an advanced sandbox, you can also **display edited columns** (without changing the columns in your database).

-For example, you could created a "Sandboxed Accounts" SQL question that truncates the Email column to display usernames instead of complete email addresses.
+For example, you can create a "Sandboxed Accounts" SQL question that truncates the Email column to display usernames instead of complete email addresses.

 You cannot add columns to an advanced sandbox.
-The schema of the saved SQL question (one you want to display in the sandbox) must match the schema of the original table.
+The schema of the saved SQL question (the question you want to display in the sandbox) must match the schema of the original table.

 In our example, that means the "Sandboxed Accounts" SQL question must return the same number of columns and corresponding data types as the original Accounts table.